 Cost-effective: A root canal is often less expensive than extracting a tooth and replacing it with a dental implant or bridge.

-Fast recovery: After a root canal, most patients are able to resume their normal activities within a day or two.
+Fast recovery: After a root canal, most patients can resume their normal activities within a day or two.
 Recovery time is typically faster than with other dental procedures, such as tooth extractions.

 Long-lasting results: With proper care a tooth that has undergone a root canal can last a lifetime.
 By preserving the natural tooth structure a root canal can help to maintain the strength and stability of your teeth.